-If you want to make sure your Windows 11 computer is safe from certain attacks, it helps to check if LSA Protection is turned on.
+Do you want to make sure your Windows 11 computer is protected from certain attacks?
+A good first step is to check if LSA Protection is turned on.
+Let’s walk through how to do that.

 What is LSA Protection?

+Why should you care about LSA?
 LSA stands for Local Security Authority.
-It’s a part of Windows that helps keep your computer’s security information safe, like your passwords and login details.
+It’s a part of Windows that keeps your computer’s security information safe.
+This includes things like your passwords and login details.

-LSA Protection makes sure this important part of your computer is extra secure by running it in a special protected mode.
-This makes it harder for hackers or bad software to tamper with it.
+LSA Protection adds an extra layer of security.
+It runs this important part of your computer in a special protected mode.
+This makes it much harder for hackers or bad software to break in and tamper with it.

 Windows also has another protection called Core Isolation, which works in a similar way to keep your PC safe.